 Location: Deep Bay, Antigua

-After Graham’s delicious lemon chicken last night, the group rallied for a night dive although there was a storm in the distance.
+After Graham’s delicious lemon chicken last night, the group rallied for a night dive, although there was a storm in the distance.
 We had a brief but thrilling dive before being recalled back to Ocean Star to lash down dinghies and get the deck 40/40 for high winds and rain.
 We hunkered down in the salon with some good tunes and hot chocolate to ride out the storm and got a sound night of sleep.

 We awoke today to a beautiful Caribbean morning and the smell of Ash’s french toast wafting from the galley: arguably the best way to begin a day.
-Although the previous night’s storm had blown over, we had some strong, steady winds for sailing, so after breakfast we took down drying clothes, stowed sail covers, REEFed our sails, and made off for the high sea.
+Although the previous night’s storm had blown over, we had some strong, steady winds for sailing, so after breakfast, we took down drying clothes, stowed sail covers, REEFed our sails, and made off for the high sea.
 This group of charming individuals is starting to work as a real crew!
-We had a beautiful day sail to Deep Bay, where we now sit resting securely on both anchors, and arrived just in time for a fantastic taco lunch.
+We had a beautiful day sail to Deep Bay, where we now sit resting securely on both anchors and arrive just in time for a fantastic taco lunch.

 All the best from Ocean Star and her crew,